-ORP: Ordering, Referring or Prescribing Provider must enroll either as a Medi-Cal billing provider, rendering provider, or as an ORP only (non-billing) provider
+Ordering, Referring or Prescribing (ORP) providers must enroll either as a Medi-Cal billing provider, rendering provider, or as an ORP only (non-billing) provider

-Providers who are in a group and do not bill HPSJ directly for services can have an ORP enrollment only.
-This means that if the provider intends to bill HPSJ directly they must be enrolled with Medi-Cal.
-If you order, refer, or prescribe items or services to Medi-Cal recipients, you must enroll as an ORP provider.
+Providers who are in a medical group and do not bill Health Plan directly for services can have an ORP enrollment only.
+This means that if the provider intends to bill Health Plan directly they must be enrolled with Medi- Cal.

-Once enrollment has been confirmed, HPSJ can begin the Credentialing and Contractingprocess
+Once Medi-Cal enrollment is confirmed, Health Plan can begin the credentialing and contracting process

 To begin the contracting process, providers should first review the Credentialing Section of this Manual to determine the credentialing requirements for becoming a Provider.
-Completing a credentialing application is the beginning of the contracting process for a provider to be added to the HPSJ provider network.
-In order to receive a credentialing application, please either go to our website, www.hpsj.com/providers/ and submit an electronic request, or call (209) 942-6320 to speak with a Contracting Representative.
+Once the credentialing requirements are determined to be applicable, Providers will need to complete a a credentialing application on our website at www.hpsj.com/providers/, or call (888) 936-7526 to speak with a Contracting Representative.

-Once an application and all required pre-contractual forms are submitted online and reviewed, and the credentialing process is initiated, the Contracting Department will follow up by providing the appropriate contract.
-The Contracting Representative will review any questions providers might have about the contracting process and provide additional information as needed.
-Regardless of the effective date of the contract, providers will not be able to accept assigned members or referrals from providers until credentialing and Commission approval has been completed and network acceptance documented.
+Once the application and all required pre-contractual forms are submitted and reviewed, and the credentialing process is initiated, the Contracting Department will be in contact with the Provider to review the contracting process and address any needed questions.
+Providers will not be able to accept assigned Members or referrals until credentialing and Commission approval is completed and network acceptance is documented.

-Please review the Credentialing section of the manual for details.
+Please review the Credentialing Section of the manual for details.

-SECTION 4: PROVIDER CONTRACTING ADDING A NEW PROVIDER TO AN EXISTING AGREEMENT
+SECTION 4: PROVIDER CONTRACTING

+ADDING A NEW PROVIDER TO AN EXISTING CONTRACT

-When adding a new provider to an existing physician group contract, please provide at least ninety (90) days prior written notice to the HPSJ Contracting Department.
-Notification of added new providers can be delivered by fax to (209) 461-2565, or by mail to:
+When adding a new provider to an existing medical group contract, please provide at least ninety (90) days prior written notice to Health Plan's Contracting Department.
+Notification to add new providers can be delivered by fax to (209) 461-2565, or by mail to:

-Health Plan of San Joaquin Provider Services 7751 S. Manthey Road French Camp, CA 95231-9802
+Health Plan of San Joaquin/Mountain Valley Health Plan Provider Services 7751 S. Manthey Road French Camp, CA 95231-9802

-To ensure there is no disruption in obtaining authorizations - and to avoid claims denials, it is imperative that any new provider who joins a Group (that is not delegated for credentialing) is approved by our Credentialing Department prior to providing any services to Members.
+To ensure there is no disruption in obtaining authorizations, and to avoid claims denials, it is imperative that a new provider joining a medical group (that is not delegated for credentialing) is approved by Health Plan Credentialing Department prior to providing services to Members.